There are several approaches to feeding dogs. The three main considerations are cost, time, and suitability of the food.

 - Spinach, lettuce, kale, broccoli, cabbage, bok choi, carrots, pumpkin, garlic, etc

-- And also some fruit, apples (no pips), bananas, etc
+- Some fruit, apples (no pips), bananas, etc

 - No onions, no grapes